2222-09-29

 4. f19N Obtrusive Live Test

-This Chrome extension for developers is a sandboxed, extendable Webpage Testing Framework.
 It allows devs to test all pages on predefined best practices such as SEO or web performance.
 It is very simple to create the tests yourself.

 You get direct visual feedback and see what is happening in the browser during page loads and render lifecycles.